 Geneva Peacebuilding Platform

 The Geneva Peacebuilding Platform is a knowledge hub that connects the critical mass of peacebuilding actors, resources, and expertise in Geneva and worldwide.
 The platform facilitates interaction on peacebuilding between different institutions and sectors, and advances new knowledge and understanding of issues and contexts related building peace.
-Part of its work on environment, climate, conflict, and peacebuilding includes convening briefings and meetings, developing a White Paper on Environmental Peacebuilding, and contributing to the Road to Geneva.
+As part of its mandate on community management, the Geneva Peacebuilding Platform aims to strengthen networking and community building in different topics within the peacebuilding sectorm including on the environment with the Geneva Dialogue on Environment, Climate, Conflict, and Peace (ECCP).
+The ECCP Dialogue is now a rich network of 350 individuals across Geneva, Europe, and the world, released a White Paper on Environmental Peacebuilding, contributing to the Road to Geneva.

 Geneva Water Hub